FMIG Manual

 Description

-This was a first time event and hugely popular!
+This event is hugely popular!
 A family physician that does OB gave a short introduction on IUDs and a tutorial on how to place the device.
 Students then got the chance to work with and learn how to place the device themselves under the guidance of a family physician and local residents.

 Planning / Logistics